-Congress has recently approved changes to the federal education loan programs.
-Beginning with the summer 2010 semester, all Stafford and PLUS loans will be processed through the William D. Ford/Federal Direct Loans Program (Direct Loans).
+All Stafford and PLUS loans are processed through the William D. Ford/Federal Direct Loans Program (Direct Loans).
 Direct Loans provides Stafford and Parent PLUS loans to parents of dependent undergraduate students through the school, funded directly by the government.